wyne/obsidian-vault-website/Home.md

 ---
 Welcome to my website.

-I'm testing out how to publish an Obsidian vault into github pages
+I'm testing out how to publish an Obsidian vault into github pages.

+Will this commit to git?